 Start Here - Enter your zip

-I’ve been installing it since 2005, and in 12 years not one leaked, except for a mechanical damage to the membrane.
+I’ve been installing this flat roof since 2005, and in 12 years not one leaked, except for a mechanical damage to the membrane.

-Here, I will discuss material and installation costs, as well as pros and cons of IB roofing membranes.
+Here, I will discuss the features of the IB PVC membrane, its installation costs, as well as pros and cons.

-On average you can expect to spend around $9,7500-12,000 on an IB roof installed on a 1,500 sq.ft. a ranch style home.
-Pricing will depend on the thickness of the membrane you choose.
+On average you can expect to spend around $9,750-12,000 on an IB PVC roof installed on a 1,500 sq.ft. a ranch style home.
+The final PVC price will depend on the thickness of the membrane you choose.

 Keep in mind that thicker membranes are more expensive, but they are also a lot more durable and longer lasting.
 We recommend using at least a 60 mil product, especially if you live in an area with inclement weather, and frequent temperature fluctuations.

 Here is a detailed break down of your material and installation costs:

 Let’s look at different types of homes where flat roof replacement would be appropriate.
 Let’s also set some basic specs for the job, so we don’t have to repeat it.

 1) New Install: Includes installation of 1/2″ Styrofoam insulation and a mechanically attached PVC membrane, 2 or 3″ PVC coated edge metal, 1 chimney or skylight flashing, 2 bathroom stack flashing, and 2 IB Air Vents.